-We have examined the compliance of the conditions of Corporate Governance by GrasimIndustries Limited for the year ended on 31st March 2017 as stipulated under theprovisions of Securities and Exchange Board of India (Listing Obligations and DisclosureRequirements) Regulations 2015 ("SEBI Regulations") and Clause 49 of the Listing Agreementof the said Company with Stock Exchanges.
+We have examined the compliance of the conditions of Corporate Governance by GrasimIndustries Limited for the year ended on 31st March 2017 as stipulated under theprovisions of Securities and Exchange Board of India (Listing Obligations and DisclosureRequirements) Regulations 2015 ("SEBI Regulations").

 The compliance of the condition of Corporate Governance is the responsibility of theManagement.
 Our examination was limited to procedures and implementations thereof adoptedby the Company for ensuring the compliance of the conditions of Corporate Governance.
 Itis neither an audit nor an expression of opinion on the financial statements of theCompany.

-We state that such compliance is neither an assurance. as to the future viability of theCompany nor the efficiency or effectiveness with which the Management has conducted theaffairs of the Company.
+We state that such compliance is neither an assurance as to the future viability of theCompany nor the efficiency or effectiveness with which the Management has conducted theaffairs of the Company.